r-vage/ComfyUI_RvTools/Readme/Smart_Loaders.md

 2. Set `template_action` to "Save"
 3. Enter name in `new_template_name` (auto-fills with loaded template name if updating)
 4. Click "Execute Template Action" button
-5. Template saves and automatically switches back to "Load" mode
+5. Template saves to `ComfyUI/models/smart_loader_templates/<name>.json`
+6. Node automatically switches back to "Load" mode

 **Auto-Fill Feature:**
 - When switching from "Load" to "Save", the `new_template_name` field automatically fills with the currently loaded template name